 Hunters who are in good physical shape, are proficient with GPS and topographical maps, and can dress their own game, have the potential to do very well on this hunt.

 Additional species can be added to your elk hunt with no additional up-front cost.
 The licenses for black bear, wolf and mountain lion are not subject to quota or drawing and can be purchased online at Montana FWPs website.
-There is a trophy fee associated with any animal taken.
+There is a trophy fee associated with any of these animals taken.

 All of our hunts during the archery season, early rifle and general rifle seasons are semi-guided.